0xabdul/Pricing-component-with-toggle/README.md

 ### Key Features:<br>

--  Pricing Plans: The component displays multiple pricing plans, each offering different features and pricing tiers.
-Users can easily compare the plans to determine which best suits their needs.

 - Toggle Functionality: A toggle switch allows users to switch between monthly and yearly pricing options effortlessly.
 This feature provides flexibility for users to choose the billing cycle that suits them best.